WebAssembly/binaryen/README.md

 ![example output](https://raw.github.com/WebAssembly/wasm-emscripten/master/media/example.png)

-On Linux and Mac you should see pretty colors as in that image.
+By default you should see pretty colors as in that image.
 Set `COLORS=0` in the env to disable colors if you prefer that.
-Set `COLORS=1` in the env to force colors (useful when piping to `more`, for example).
+On Linux and Mac, you can set `COLORS=1` in the env to force colors (useful when piping to `more`, for example).
+For Windows, pretty colors are only available when `stdout/stderr` are not redirected/piped.

-Pass `--debug` on the command line to see debug info, about asm.js functions as they are parsed, etc. `--debug=2` will show even more info.
+Pass `--debug` on the command line to see debug info, about asm.js functions as they are parsed, etc.

 ### C/C++ Source ⇒ asm2wasm ⇒ WebAssembly